ropensci/rcites/README.md

 An R package to access information from the [Speciesplus](https://speciesplus.net/) database via the [Species+/CITES Checklist API](https://api.speciesplus.net/documentation/v1.html).
 The package is available for download from [CRAN](https://cran.r-project.org/package=rcites) (stable version) and [Github](https://github.com/ibartomeus/rcites) (development version).

-Background information about [CITES](https://cites.org), the Convention on International Trade in Endangered Species of Wild Fauna and Flora, and the Speciesplus database, as well as basic information about the aim of `rcites` can be found in the [release paper](link to come).
+Please check the [release paper](link to come) for background information about the Convention on International Trade in Endangered Species of Wild Fauna and Flora [CITES](https://cites.org), the Speciesplus database and basic information about the aim of `rcites`.

 ### Key features